-Course title & Credits Credit distributi Eligibility Pre-requisite Code Lecture Tutorial Practical/ -criteria of the course (if any)
+Course title & Credits Credit distribution n of the course criteria Pre-requisite Code Lecture Tutorial Practical/ of the course (if any)

 Practice Research Methodology 4 3 0 1 Class XII pass with Mathematics NIL

 - Prepare the students with skills needed for successful research in mathematics. - Develop a basic understanding of how to pursue research in mathematics. - Prepare students for professions other than teaching, that requires independent mathematical research, critical analysis, and advanced mathematical knowledge. - Introduce some open source softwares to carry out mathematical research. - Impart the knowledge of journals, their rankings and the disadvantages of rankings.